bablokb/circuitpython-esp32at/doc/dev_guide.md

   - `uart`: The `busio.UART`-object used for communication.
 Needs an initial baudrate of 115200.
-  - `at_timeout`: The global default timeout for a response to an AT command.
-The default value of `1` should be ok.
   - `at_retries`: Retries for failing AT commands (failing in the sense that not even ERROR is returned).
 Default: `1`.
   - `reset`: see section below.